Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 You can also use white charcoal instead of regular charcoal.
 It is believed that this is a selective, concentrated sorbent.
 It not only removes toxins, but also retains nutrients.
 In this case, the dosage is halved: for an adult, 2–4 tablets, depending on the degree of poisoning.

-Step 3: Drink plenty of water
+Step 3: Drink plenty of fluids

 Vomiting and diarrhea severely dehydrate the body - you need to replenish fluid losses and maintain water balance.